 We admire and respect our law enforcement community.
 This is very important to note.
 And, when we sue a government office like the sheriff’s department there is an insurance company behind these cases that is refusing to pay an adequate amount based on the injuries.
 In this case it was the death of someone.

-The team at Giroux Trial Attorneys, has hundreds of trials under their belt.
-It’s this experience that is necessary to win for their clients.
-It’s this reputation of fearlessness that makes insurance companies dread going up against the team and this results in bigger wins for our clients.
+The team at Giroux Pappas Trial Attorneys, has hundreds of trials under their belt.
+It’s this experience that is necessary to be successful for their clients.
+It’s this reputation of fearlessness that makes insurance companies dread going up against the team and this results in bigger settlements for our clients.